Questions & Answers

 The Review Commission’s Rules of Procedure govern all proceedings before the Review Commission and its Administrative Law Judges.
 These Rules are published in Part 2200 of Title 29, Code of Federal Regulations (“C.F.R.”).
-They are posted on the OSHRC website, www.oshrc.gov, or may be obtained by contacting the Review Commission’s Office of the Executive Secretary.
+They are posted on the OSHRC website, https://www.oshrc.gov or may be obtained by contacting the Review Commission’s Office of the Executive Secretary.

 References to the Rules of Procedure in the FAQs below state “See Rule” and the appropriate number.
 These FAQs are not intended to be a substitute for the requirements set forth in the Rules.
 Parties should carefully review and follow these Rules in every case before the agency.

-No, such complaints must be filed with OSHA.
+No. Such complaints must be filed with OSHA.

 Please note that most of the records maintained by the Review Commission are those filed in proceedings where an OSHA citation or penalty has been contested.
 To file a FOIA request with OSHA, please refer to the information found here: https://www.osha.gov/foia.